input-output-hk/TreasuryCoin/README.md

 Current status
 -------------
+Current implementation is a proof of concept.
+It is not for production usage.
 The system was successfully tested with local testnet of up to 15 nodes.
-But still it can't be considered as production ready.

 Documentation
 -------------